Cataract Treatment

 Monofocal Lenses

-Monofocal lenses provide excellent distance vision even in low light, like when you are driving at night.1 With a monofocal, you will likely need glasses for near vision.
+Monofocal lenses are designed to provide clear distance vision even in low light, like when you are driving at night.1 With a monofocal, you will likely need glasses for near vision.
 Ask your doctor about Monofocal Plus IOL.

 Lady in a pink shirt on a hike

-Monofocal Plus is a lens that provides distance image quality vision and enhanced image contrast even in low light.1 You may still need glasses to see objects that are close to you like your cell phone.2
+Monofocal Plus is used to provide clear distance vision, even in low light conditions.1 You may still need glasses to see objects that are close to you like your cell phone.2

-Monofocal Plus Toric provides the ability to clearly see images at a distance while allowing you to simultaneously address astigmatism at the time of cataract surgery.
+Monofocal Plus Toric is used for distance vision while allowing you to simultaneously address astigmatism at the time of cataract surgery.

 Benefits of Monofocal Plus IOL